Sikyátki

 • Matsaki Polychrome has thicker walls, a crackled buff or tan slip and ground sherds are used for temper.
 (Matsaki Polychrome was a contemporary Zuni product)

-The ruin of Sikyátki is only a couple miles across the desert from today's Tewa Village.
-Many of the potters I know who live near there walk regularly through the ruins looking for inspiration and new designs.
-They walk around other ruins for the pot sherds, too, and up and down the canyons for the rock art panels that are almost everywhere around the mesas.
+The site of Sikyátki is only a couple miles across the desert from today's Tewa Village.
+Many of the potters I've met who live near there walk regularly through the site, searching for inspiration and new designs.
+They walk around other ancient sites for the potsherds, too, and up and down the canyons for the rock art panels that are almost everywhere around the mesas.

 The area of Awatovi sees almost as much visitor traffic for similar reasons.
-However, of the seven recognized ruins that line the Jeddito Valley and pre-date the arrival of the Diné, 5 of them are now within the Jeddito Island, a Diné Nation property wholly surrounded by the Hopi Reservation.
+However, of the seven recognized ancient pueblos that line the Jeddito Valley and pre-date the arrival of the Diné, 5 of them are now within the Jeddito Island, a Navajo Nation property wholly surrounded by the Hopi Reservation.
 A Hopi guide can take you to Awatovi and give you a real introduction and education but I haven't heard of anyone except duly-papered archaeologists or folks local to Jeddito legally going for walks among any of the other sites there.
 I don't know that a Diné guide would be able to relate any of the real history of that area either.
-On neither reservation do you go anywhere off the public highways without a proper local guide close at hand, most especially around ruins of any sort.
+On neither reservation do you go anywhere off the public highways without a proper local guide close at hand, most especially around indications of ancient activity of any sort.

 Upper left photo is in the public domain